SkylineCommunications/Skyline.DataMiner.Utilities.PerformanceAnalyzer/README.md

   } // Tracker automatically adds performance data to the collector when disposed.
 }
 ```
-Log file from collectorA might look something like this:
+The log file from collectorA might look something like this:
 ```json
 [
   {